mark-borg/phd/README.md

 The source code for the MHT and hand motion constraints, as well as a sample of results, can be found here: [MHT tracking](https://drive.google.com/open?id=1-FeQk-mjvWiWfjrunPX5HcClN5G7s70T).
 Also included are the R notebooks used for the experiments and hyperparameter tuning.

+The results and code used for the evaluation of the use of hand motion constraints can be found here: [evaluation of hand motion constraints](https://drive.google.com/open?id=1-FeQk-mjvWiWfjrunPX5HcClN5G7s70T).
+Also included are the output annotations in EAF format (needs the ELAN tool).

 --------------